-What is happening at board level six months after the coronavirus pandemic broke out?
+What is happening at board level eight months after the coronavirus pandemic broke out?
 Are we heading for a new normal?
 Has board work been given a different impetus by what has otherwise been a very demanding and challenging time for companies, owners and employees?

 Blog post by Toril Nag, Group EVP, Lyse AS

-Now, in September, it is six months since several of countries went into lockdown because of COVID-19.
+Now, in November, it is eight months since several of countries went into lockdown because of COVID-19.
 Over that time, both citizens and companies have seen their daily lives dramatically restructured.
 We have had to think and act in new ways, both at home and – as the country has gradually reopened – at work and school.
 Many companies have gone under from the devastation of their income base.
 Many people were, or are still, laid off.
 Some will never get back the job they had in March.
 Working hours, places of work and work activities have been turned upside down.